Fremantle: Health

 The major health service facility in Fremantle is Fremantle Hospital, located at Alma Street, a short walk from the city centre.
 Fremantle Hospital is a 450-bed major acute-care teaching hospital with important tertiary links.
 The 24-hour emergency department was closed in 2015.
 It is Western Australia's referral hospital for diving and hyperbaric medicine, and has a cardiothoracic surgery centre and nuclear medicine department.
 It also has a 66-bed mental health facility.

 As a tertiary teaching hospital, Fremantle Hospital provides almost all specialty services on site and clinical services are backed by an extensive teaching program.
 As well as routine departmental and hospital-wide teaching, formal postgraduate courses are offered.
 Emergency nursing, critical care nursing, perioperative nursing and infection control courses are held regularly and a postgraduate weekend for general practitioners is held every October.

 Sister and friendship cities

 Fremantle has sister city relationships with five cities and friendship city relationships with three cities.
-Some of the relationships reflect Fremantle's historic migrant population.
-They are (in chronological order):
+Some of the relationships reflect Fremantle's historic migrant population: in chronological order, these are: